First Fruits: In Christianity

+In Christian denominations, the tithe is given as a donation or offering serving as a primary source of income to maintain the religious leaders and facilities; offerings are funds or resources given beyond the amount of the tithe.

-First Corinthians also referred to Jesus' resurrection as a type of First Fruit, "But now Christ has been raised from the dead, the first fruits of those who are asleep."
+First Corinthians, in the New Testament, referred to Jesus' resurrection as a type of First Fruit, "But now Christ has been raised from the dead, the first fruits of those who are asleep."

 In Eastern Christianity

 In the Eastern Orthodox Church the offering of first fruits takes the form of a thanksgiving and blessing.
 The produce is then consumed by the faithful rather than being given to the Church (though it may be donated as a free-will offering).
 The liturgical concept behind the blessing is the faithful offering back to God a token of that which he in his lovingkindness has provided, God blessing these first fruits and returning them to the faithful for their benefit and blessing.

 The blessing of first fruits traditionally begins on the Great Feast of the Transfiguration (August 6), with the blessing of grapes.
 In localities where grapes are not grown, other early-ripening fruits such as apples may be offered.
 There is a special ceremony at the end of the Divine Liturgy at which the priest blesses the first fruits, asking "that the Lord may bless them, that they may be to us unto rejoicing, and that He may accept a gift of these fruits unto the cleansing of our sins".

 As the harvest season progresses, the first fruits of each species can be brought to the church to be blessed, using a similar format, but a different prayer: "that the Lord may receive our gift unto His eternal treasury and grant us an abundance of earthly goods".